adstriegel/cse20289-fa23/assignments/assignment09/Assignment9.md

 Note that this code should not break your original submission.
 Denote in your `README.md` that you have completed this extra credit.

+### Extra Credit - Parallelize It - 10 points

+Make your code parallelization friendly such that you can use `concurrent.futures` with up to four processes to accomplish the respective tasks.
+Note that you may want to make specific sub-directories such that each archive processing is separated.
+Also note that controlling output does get a bit more challenging to avoid different efforts clobbering each other.

+You may receive up to five points of extra credit for parallelization and five points of extra credit if you can keep the output reasonably clean while doing four processes.
+It is up to you as to how best to handle the respective parallelization.

 ## Rubric